Baedeker's United States 4/5/2021

 - There are almost never crowds

-In other words, Backseat Cities have a lot of the upside of traditional tourist destinations, but almost none of the downside.
+In other words, Backseat Cities have most of the upside of traditional tourist destinations, but almost none of the downside.
 I still can't figure out why more people don't go to Rochester for vacation.
 Seriously.

 - About Backseat Cities